-Our rewards are wide and varied and are bespoke to each individual pupil.
+Rewards at Horizons Education Trust are wide and varied and are bespoke to each individual pupil.
 We don't believe in a 'one hat fits all' approach and may use the following strategies, though this is not and exhaustive list.

-- Descriptive praise
+- Descriptive praise.

-- Symbolic rewards
+- Symbolic rewards.

-- Communication with parents and carers to inform them of the behaviour or achievement
+- Communication with parents and carers to inform them of the behaviour or achievement.

-- Special responsibilities/privileges
+- Special responsibilities/privileges.

-- Preferred activities above and beyond the scheduled daily activities (eg sensory room, bike, IPAD, choosing time)
+- Preferred activities above and beyond the scheduled daily activities (eg sensory room, bike, IPAD, choosing time).